Freaky (2020) is goriously fun, and one helluva acting showcase for Vince Vaughn.

 Yeah, it’s a clear sign of how badly I’m in need of therapy.
 I love slasher movies to bits and I consider them, well, part of my teenage-hood.

 Because of this, ahem, love, I thus have certain stringent criteria when assessing any slasher film.
-Firstly, they should never take themselves too seriously; the failure of which would be overly gloomy productions like the 2009 Friday the 13th reboot.
+Firstly, I strongly believe none should ever take itself too seriously; the failure of which would be overly gloomy productions like the 2009 Friday the 13th reboot.

-There should never be too much story too, esp backstories.
-After all, when a slasher’s motive is painstakingly investigated, that’s when the nail-biting goes away, yes?
+There should never be too much story too, esp sympathetic backstories.
+After all, when a slasher’s motive is painstakingly investigated, that’s when fear and horror go away, yes?

 As far as these criteria are concerned, I think Blumhouse’s Freaky score high, positively a valedictorian in many aspects.
 The OTP kills and the open homages aside, Freaky absolutely revels in its own hysteria.
 In other words, it doesn’t seek to reinvent or re-explore anything.
-It’s all about celebrating the best, or should I say the most atrocious, of the genre.
+It’s all about celebrating the best, or should I say, the most atrocious aspects of the genre.

 There’s also Vince Vaughn’s exemplary performance.
-Awkward as his efforts to be a teenage girl might be to some, he actually comes off as highly convincing to me.
-Especially the way his Millie relishes all that newfound strength and girth.
+Awkward as his efforts to be a teenage girl might be to some, he comes off as highly convincing to me.
+Especially the way his Millie savours all that newfound strength and girth.
 (Girth with double meanings here)

-I’d add that Kathryn Newton and the other cast members threw in wickedly enjoyable performances too; Alan Ruck seriously reminded me of one of my worst teachers.
-Lastly, a mild spoiler.
-Those who got slaughtered in this gorefest were uniformly obnoxious or horny.
+I’d add too that Kathryn Newton and the other cast members threw in wickedly enjoyable performances as well; Alan Ruck seriously reminded me of one of my worst teachers.
+Lastly, a mild spoiler here.
+Those who got slaughtered in this gorefest were uniformly obnoxious, horny, or deserving.
 As wrong as that might sound by today’s standards, I think there is no truer tribute to those blood-soaked 80s classics that I so love.